Vanderbilt vs Tennessee Prediction — AI Finds CAN'T MISS CFB Lines & Props (Nov 29)

 Vanderbilt vs. Tennessee Odds

-AI algorithm Remi is pouring through loads of data points on each team.
+AI algorithm Remi is pouring through tons of data on each line.
 In fact, anytime the Vanderbilt vs Tennessee trends are analyzed, there’s always several intriguing trends to key in on.
-Not to mention games played at extreme altitude almost always follow normal, predictable patterns.
+Not to mention games played at extreme temps can often follow normal, predictable patterns.

 | VANDY Moneyline | +120 |